bowo-prasetyo/forkbuild/docs/Architecture.md

 exact path the interactive gizmo's live preview and committed TransformSelectionCommand flow through — the gizmo never touches a mesh to "move" anything; it changes domain state and lets the renderer react.
+As of 0.1.48 the same path carries alignment and distribution results — two more generators of absolute transforms, same event, same renderer reaction.

 application/